ream/ream/docs/data-fetching.md

 ## `getStaticProps`

-If you export a function (or async function) called `getStaticProps` from a page, Ream will execute the function at build time and store the returned props in a JSON file.
-In runtime your app will never call this function and instead it will load the JSON file.
+If you export a function (or async function) called `getStaticProps` from a page, Ream will execute the function and prerender the page to static HTML file at build time.

 ```vue
 <script>